 How do you remember those that have passed away?
-How do you pay your respects to them?
+Do you have a way to pay your respects to them?
 How will the future generations learn about their ancestors?
 A new trend is emerging on how we remember and learn about our loved ones who have passed away – A headstone QR Code.

 What are family members doing?